Cashless society: Research

 Among the first sociological studies about cashless societies, see Aldo Haesler, Sociologie de l'argent et postmodernité, Geneva & Paris 1995.

 Measurement

 Share of payments

 A common measure of how close to a "cashless society" a country is becoming is some measure of the number of cashless payments or person to person transactions are done in that country.
 For instance, the Nordic countries conduct more cashless transactions than most other Europeans.
-Levels of cash in circulation can widely differ among two countries with a similar measure of cashless transactions.
+Levels of cash in circulation can widely differ between two countries with a similar measure of cashless transactions.